singularian/mdencode/docs/Usage.md

 hw128       - 1 to 64 hex characters
 hw256       - 1 to 64 hex characters
 jn64        - uint64 integer 1 to 18 numbers
+me32        - uint64 integer 1 to 18 numbers
+me64        - uint64 integer 1 to 18 numbers
+me128       - uint64 integer 1 to 18 numbers
 mm32        - uint32 integer 1 to 9 numbers
 murmur3     - uint64 integer 1 to 18 numbers
 sip64       - 1 to 32 hex characters